 Twiggs notes that this series has been the most challenging artistic undertaking of his career.
 He hopes these works will long serve as a reminder of the compassion and solidarity that South Carolinians exhibited for each other in the days after the murders, utopic moment when race may still have haunted us, but ceased to divide us.”

 Furman University, Greenville, South Carolina

-The nine paintings that comprise the Requiem for Mother Emanuel series were exhibited at TJC Gallery from August 4 through November 8, 2016.
-Private collectors from across the Southeast have generously lent the first six works in the series to this showing, while the capstone three canvases are held by the Johnson Collection.
-Following a three-month tenure at the Mint Museum of Art in Charlotte, North Carolina, the exhibition was on view at the I. P. Stanback Museum and Planetarium at South Carolina State University in Orangeburg during the spring of 2017.
-Future venues include the Jule Collins Smith Museum at Auburn University (September 5, 2017 to January 7, 2018) and the South Carolina State Museum in Columbia (January 27 through April 29, 2018).
+The nine paintings that comprise the Requiem for Mother Emanuel series were on view at TJC Gallery from August 4 through November 8, 2016.
+Private collectors from across the Southeast generously lent the first six works in the series to this showing, while the capstone three canvases are held by the Johnson Collection.
+The exhibition then traveled to the Mint Museum of Art in Charlotte, North Carolina, the I. P. Stanback Museum and Planetarium at South Carolina State University in Orangeburg, the Jule Collins Smith Museum at Auburn University, and the South Carolina State Museum in Columbia.

 On Tuesday, October 11, 2016, TJC hosted an educational exploration of paint, poetry, race, and grace, inspired by Requiem for Mother Emanuel.
 Featured presenters for the 7pm event included Dr. Twiggs, poet Nikky Finney, and Jane Panetta, associate curator at the Whitney Museum of American Art in New York.
 In May 2017, Dr. Twiggs was recognized with the Governor's Elizabeth O'Neill Verner Award for lifetime achievement as well as the Order of the Palmetto, South Carolina's highest civilian honor.